WICG/aom/reference-delegate-explainer.md

 The name "reference target" (`shadowrootreferencetarget`) follows the naming convention of other newer attributes used for IDREFs, such as `popovertarget` or `invoketarget`.
 Some possible alternative names:
 * "Reference Delegate" - `shadowrootreferencedelegate="id"` - original name for this proposal
 * "Delegates References" - `shadowrootdelegatesreferences="id"` - more similar wording to `shadowrootdelegatesfocus`.
-* "Reflects References" - `shadowrootreflectsreferences="id"` - borrowing from the [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) propsal.
+* "Reflects References" - `shadowrootreflectsreferences="id"` - borrowing from the [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) proposal.
 * "Forwards References" - `shadowrootforwardsreferences="id"` - borrowing from ["forwardRef" in React](https://react.dev/reference/react/forwardRef).

 Ultimately, the name "reference target" is the most concise and consistent, and conveys the intent of the feature.
 However, community feedback is welcome on the name.